ypauling/Common-Tools/README.md

 Daily tools created by Bing Yang

 Folder:
-Sequence: storing scripts for working with sequence.
+/Sequence: storing scripts for working with sequence.